PostHog

-A/B test setup, ideation, and creation with PostHog Experiments, managed through Google Tag Manager.
-We configure feature flags via GTM, set up variant exposure events, define success metrics, and validate consistent variant assignment across sessions.
+A/B test setup and ideation with PostHog Experiments, implemented via GTM or directly in your codebase.
+We review existing event data to inform test ideas, configure feature flags, set up exposure events, define success metrics, and validate consistent variant assignment.

-PostHog A/B testing via GTM: feature flags configured, variant exposure events set up, success metrics defined, and up to 3 experiments running.
+PostHog A/B testing via GTM or in-code: event data reviewed for ideation, feature flags configured, exposure events set up, success metrics defined, experiments running.

 Best for